cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 ## Comparison operators and functions {#operators-comparison}

 Use these operators to compare two values.
-An expression that uses one of these operators evaluates to a Boolean `true` or `false`.
+An expression that uses one of these operators evaluates to a boolean `true` or `false`.
 You can then combine multiple expressions using the logical operators.

 ### `==` \(equality\) {#operator-equality}